kristianmandrup/cantango-core/README.md

 Core functionality for [CanTango](https://github.com/kristianmandrup/cantango)

-## Status: Dec 1 2011

-The *core* CanTango component is now almost fully spec'ed and functional.
-Core should not dependencies to any other CanTango components but should stand on its own.
+Core should not have dependencies to any other CanTango components but should stand on its own.
 All other CanTango components can rely on core for "core" functionality :)

+## Status: Aug 2012

+The *core* CanTango component is under development with specs:
+Current status:

+`71 examples, 22 failures`

+Please help out if you like the ideas behind this project ;)

 ## Installation